Discovering Charleston, South Carolina: A Local Gallery’s Guide to the Essential Experiences

 Historical Significance and Southern Charm

-• Charleston played a big role in the Civil War and Revolutionary War and if you are a history buff you must visit the newly built African American Museum and the Charleston Museum, both will break your heart a bit as you learn about the history the english settlements and of slavery in America, so plan accordingly.
+• Charleston played a big role in the Civil War and Revolutionary War.
+If you're a history buff, the newly built African American Museum and the Charleston Museum are must-sees.
+Both will break your heart a bit and sit heavy in your mind as you learn about the history of english settlements and slavery in America, so plan accordingly.
 If you want a lighter touch of history, visit the Exchange building where the Provost dungeons are located and learn briefly about Charleston’s roll in the history of the country and how the surrounding Charleston area was first settled and colonized.

-• Charleston's deep American heritage is on every corner of the city, from the oldest liquor store to the oldest art museum.
+• Charleston's deep American heritage is on every corner of the city, from the oldest liquor store in the country to the oldest art museum collection in the Southeast.
 There are places where George Washington had dinner and hidden tunnels where pirates hid.
-The more well know iconic locations like Fort Sumter, Rainbow Row, and The Battery all are waiting to be discovered for a first time visitor.
-Gold bars hidden in Church walls and eccentric millionaires building bowling alley’s in the attic are all fun local lure.
+The more well-know iconic locations like Fort Sumter, Rainbow Row, and The Battery all are waiting to be discovered for a first time visitor.
+Gold bars hidden in church walls and eccentric millionaires building bowling alleys in the attic are all fun local lure.

 sea waves painting